 - NCBI Gene Id:

 - SK3; hSK3; SKCA3; KCa2.3

 KCNN3 is supported by BioGPS gene expression data to be expressed in Daudi

 - Tissue Tool:

-- Find tissues and cell lines supported to express KCNN3.
+- Find tissues and cell lines supported by RNA-seq analysis to express KCNN3.

 - Protein Accession #: